M. Joanne Lemieux, BSc, MSc, PhD

 About

 Joanne completed a B.Sc. in Biochemistry with Dr. Catherine Mezei at Dalhousie University (1986-1991) where she worked on membrane proteins in the myelinating peripheral nerve.
 This was followed by an M.Sc. with Dr Carl Breckenridge in Biochemistry/Neuroscience at Dalhousie (1992-1994) where she studied lipoproteins and lipid biosynthesis in the myelinating nerve.
 After working as a technician with Dr. Da Neng Wang at New York University School of Medicine, she completed a Ph.D. in the Cell Biology/Structural Biology, Biomedical Sciences program.
 During this time, she solved one of the first X-ray crystal structures of a gradient driven transporter, GlpT (Science, 2003).
 Joanne completed a postdoctoral fellow with Dr. Michael James at the University of Alberta where she solved the structure of the rhomboid peptidase hiGlpG (PNAS, 2007).
 In December 2007, Joanne started her own research group.
-She is presently a Professor in the Department of Biochemistry, and as of January 2018 Director of the Membrane Protein Disease Research Group
+From 2018 to 2023 she was Director of the Membrane Protein Disease Research Group.
+In 2022 She became Dirictor of the PRAIRE Hub for Pandemic Preparedness.
+Presently she is a Professor in the Department of biochemistry and Vice Dean Research (Biomedical) for the Faculty of Medicine and Dentistry.

 Research